-- the maximum quantity in a pile or building does not exceed 1000 tonnes unless the area is provided with automatic fire extinguishers - the maximum height of a pile does not exceed 3 metres where the room is provided with automatic fire extinguishers or 2 meters if not. - the minimum distance between piles is not less than 2 metres where the room is provided with automatic fire extinguishers or 3 meters if not. - the minimum distance to walls is not less than 1 metre. - ▶ DO NOT store near acids, or oxidising agents
+- stored in piles so that - ▶ the height of the pile does not exceed 1 metre - the maximum quantity in a pile or building does not exceed 1000 tonnes unless the area is provided with automatic fire extinguishers - the maximum height of a pile does not exceed 3 metres where the room is provided with automatic fire extinguishers or 2 meters if not. - the minimum distance between piles is not less than 2 metres where the room is provided with automatic fire extinguishers or 3 meters if not. - the minimum distance to walls is not less than 1 metre.